oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 The Connect optional *Will Flags* field includes the following flags:

--   **Will Topic Alias Type:** This is a 2-bit field in Bit 0 and 1 which determines the format of the topic Id value.
-Refer to [Table
-    10](#topic-alias-types) for the definition of the various topic alias types.
+-   **Will Topic** **Type:** This is a 2-bit field in Bit 0 and 1 which determines the format of the topic value.
+Refer to [Table 10](#topic-types) for the definition of the various topic types.

 -   **Will QoS**: Stored in Bit 2 and 3, these two bits specify the QoS level to be used.
 The value of Will QoS can be 0 (0x00), 1 (0x01), or 2
     (0x02).
 A value of 3 (0x03) is a Malformed Packet.

 -   **Will Retain**: Stored in Bit 4, this bit specifies if the Will Message is to be retained when it is published.

-#### 3.1.4.9 Will Topic Alias or Will Topic Length (optional, only with *Will* flag set)
+#### 3.1.4.9 Will Topic Short or Will Topic Length (optional, only with *Will* flag set)

-In the case of Will Topic Alias Type being b11 this field will refer to the length of data assigned to the "Will Full Topic Name", in all other cases, this will be the value used as the Will topic alias or Will short topic name.
+In the case of Will Topic Type being b11 this field will refer to the length of data assigned to the "Will Full Topic Name", in all other cases, this will be the value used as the Will topic alias or Will short topic name.

 #### 3.1.4.10 Will Payload Length (optional, only with *Will* flag set)